 - General damages

-If you have suffered personal injury and losses from a tort anywhere in Hawaii, contact an experienced negligence attorney like Philip R. Brown.
+If you have suffered personal injury and losses from a tort anywhere in Hawaii, contact experienced negligence attorney Philip R. Brown online or by calling (808) 523-5900 today.
 He will provide you with a free initial consultation, and may be willing to represent you on a contingency fee basis which means that you don’t have to pay attorney’s fees unless you recover compensation for your injuries.